 - Phytosterols: Phytosterols (plant sterol and stanol esters) are compounds found in small amounts in foods such as whole grains as well as in many vegetables, fruits, and vegetable oils.
 They decrease LDL cholesterol, mostly by interfering with the intestinal absorption of cholesterol.
 Phytosterols can be found in spreads (like the cholesterol-lowering margarines Benecol, Promise, Smart Balance, and Take Control), dressings for salads, and dietary supplements.
 Additional phytosterol-fortified foods include Minute Maid Heart Wise orange juice, Nature Valley Healthy Heart chewy granola bars, CocoVia chocolates, Rice Dream Heartwise rice drink, and Lifetime low-fat cheese.

-- Omega-3 fatty acids: Eating foods rich in omega-3 fatty acids may also help lower cholesterol.
-Omega-3 fatty acids decrease the rate at which the liver produces LDL cholesterol and triglycerides.
-They have an anti-inflammatory effect in the body, decrease the growth of plaque in the arteries, and aid in thinning blood.
+- Omega-3 fatty acids: Eating foods rich in omega-3 fatty acids may also help reduce heart disease and lower triglycerides.
+Omega-3 fatty acids decrease the rate at which the liver produces triglycerides.
+Omega-3 fatty acids also have an anti-inflammatory effect in the body, decrease the growth of plaque in the arteries, and aid in thinning blood.
 Aim for at least two servings of fatty fish like salmon, mackerel, herring, tuna, and sardines per week.
 Other dietary sources of omega-3 fatty acids include flax seed and walnuts.
-Supplement sources include fish oil capsules, flaxseed and flax seed oil.
+Supplement sources include fish oil capsules, flaxseed and flaxseed oil.
 If you are considering taking omega-3 fatty acids, first discuss with your health care provider if omega-3 fatty acid supplements are right for you, especially if you are currently taking blood-thinning medication.